-Multiagency Collaboration for a Sustainable Future
+Multi-agency Collaboration for a Sustainable Future

-The TSC Plan serves as a mechanism to enhance livability primarily through collaboration with local cities and the County of Solano.
-Through this collaboration and partnership, the TSC Plan informs planning and implementation of key transportation infrastructure projects that support sustainable land use development.
+The PDA Investment and Growth Strategy serves as a mechanism to enhance livability primarily through collaboration with local cities and the County of Solano.
+This also provides consistency with OBAG and implements CTP Policy of local decisions in a regional context.
+Through this collaboration and partnership, the PDA Strategy informs planning and implementation of key transportation infrastructure projects that support sustainable land use development.

-A Working Group was established to provide guidance for TSC Plan development.
+A Working Group was established to provide guidance of the original TSC Plan development, which this PDA Investment and Growth Strategy is based on.
 The Working Group included public works, transit and planning staff from each of the cities and the County of Solano.
 The Working Group was responsible for reviewing a series of memorandums prepared for the TSC Plan prior to presentation to the STA's Alternative Modes Policy Committee and both the STA Bicycle and Pedestrian Advisory Committees.
 Participants of the Working Group were an integral part in fact-finding and data gathering for projects and planning activities within their jurisdiction.